Biography

 From 2018 to 2020, Dance finished three artist-in-resident programs at the Textile Arts Center in Brooklyn, NY, the Museum of Arts and Design in NYC, and the Bemis Center for Contemporary Arts in Omaha, NE.
 Dance has served as vice-president of Tapestry Weavers West, and is a member of the American Tapestry Alliance, and the Textile Arts Council at the De Young Museum in San Francisco, CA. Their work has been shown at the Legion of Honor Museum, the De Young Museum in San Francisco, and the San Jose Museum of Quilts and Textiles.

 Dance has been published in Fibre Forum Magazine, Untitled Magazine's Innovate issue and was a Chenven Foundation Grant recipient.
-Then in 2022, Dance was nominated for the Outstanding Student Award, granted by the Surface Design Association, and was awarded the 2022 All-College Honors Scholarship from California College of the Arts in San Francisco, CA. In addition, Dance was awarded both the Jack K. & Gertrude Murphy and an Edwin Anthony & Adalaine Boudreaux Cadogan Award in 2022 and the Barclay Simpson Award in 2023.
+Then in 2022, Dance was nominated for the Outstanding Student Award, granted by the Surface Design Association, and was awarded the 2022 All-College Honors Scholarship from California College of the Arts in San Francisco, CA. That year, Dance was awarded both the Jack K. & Gertrude Murphy and an Edwin Anthony & Adalaine Boudreaux Cadogan Award in 2022 in addition to later being the recipient of the Barclay Simpson Award in 2023.